Things to do

 In the meantime, here is a taste of the many and varied activities on offer within reach of the villas.

-- The Beach House at Echo Beach is a ten-minute drive, or a pleasant walk along the sands from the villas.
-This is a great place in the evenings for watching the legendary sunsets.
+- The Legendary Beach House at Echo Beach is a ten-minute drive, or a pleasant walk along the beach from the villas.
+This is a great place in the evenings for watching the beautiful sunsets.
 The restaurant has a large eating area that spills out onto a beachside bluff offering a casual international menu, and at weekends has a daily seafood barbecue.
-Also at Echo Beach are popular breakfast spots Grocer & Grind and Dian Café.
+Also at Echo Beach is Sticky Fingers, – a great place for coffee, smoothies and fresh juices.

-- Other local places to eat include the grandly titled Deus Ex Machina Temple of Enthusiasm, which serves a wide range of Asian food with cold beer in a combination art gallery, clothing store cum motorcycle repair shop, and the rustic Betelnut, which makes a great coffee or juice stop after an early morning walk.
-There are several smaller restaurants serving Asian cuisine within walking distance, including one at the Ametis villas that serves only organic produce.
-Monsieur Spoon and Lacalita (great Mexican food) are also highly recommended.
+- Other local places to eat include the grandly named Deus Ex Machina – Temple of Enthusiasm, which serves a wide range of Asian food with cold beer in a combination art gallery clothing store cum motorcycle repair shop within a five minute walk from the villa.
+There are also several smaller restaurants serving Asian cuisine within walking distance, including one at the Ametis villas that serves only organic produce, Betelnut, Kakilima and Crate café.

-- Bustling Seminyak, just 20 minutes’ drive away, has a huge choice of international restaurants.
-Our favourites for world class dining include the legendary Ku De Ta, The Living Room, La Lucciola, Sarong, Sardine, Metis, and MAMA San.
-More casual restaurants include the Bali Deli, La Sal, Cafe Moka, Made’s Warung I & II, Biku, Naughty Nuri’s, Hog Wild in Bali, Watercress, Bumbu and La Plancha.
-There’s no shortage of chic cocktail bars (try the Hu’u Bar late at night), exciting nightclubs, lavish spas and elegant boutiques either.
+- Trendy Seminyak is just 20 minutes’ drive away has a wide choice of international restaurants.
+Our favourites for world class dining include the legendary Ku De Ta, The Living Room, La Lucciola, Petitenget Café, Sarong, Sardine, Metis, Potato head, La Favela, La Plancha, Mosaic, Merah Putih, Bambu, Urchin, Barbacoa, Mexicola and MAMA San.
+More casual restaurants include the Bali Deli, La Sal, Cafe Moka, Made’s Warung I & II, Naugty Nuri’s, Hog Wild in Bali, Biku, Casa Loca, La Barca, and last but not least Grocer and Grind, the best coffee in Bali.
+There are also a number of chic cocktail bars (try the Hu’u Bar late at night) and exciting night clubs such as Townhouse.
+Seminyak also has many lavish spas and elegant boutiques.

 - Other sports available nearby include Kuda P riding stables, Aquamarine scuba diving, off-road quad biking, surfing schools and fishing.